mostthingsweb/temperbridge-website/docs/initial_setup/index.md

 If this fails, check to make sure your system has mDNS support enabled.
 On Windows, the easiest fix is to install [Bonjour Print Services](https://support.apple.com/kb/DL999?locale=en_US) and then reboot your machine.
 On Linux, try following [these instructions](https://developer.ridgerun.com/wiki/index.php/How_to_use_mDNS_to_access_a_device_without_knowing_the_IP_address).

-## Usage with Home Assistant
-You will almost certainly want to use TemperBridge as part of a [Home Assistant](https://www.home-assistant.io/) installation.
-Therefore, you will need to have installed and configured Home Assistant.
-For instructions, see: https://www.home-assistant.io/installation/.

-Next, you will need to